microsoft/vscode-docs/docs/editor/codebasics.md

 * `setting(editor.formatOnSave)` - Format a file on save.
 * `setting(editor.formatOnPaste)` - Format the pasted content.

+> [!NOTE]
->Note: Not all formatters support format on paste as to do so they must support formatting a selection or range of text.
+> Not all formatters support format on paste as to do so they must support formatting a selection or range of text.

 In addition to the default formatters, you can find extensions on the Marketplace to support other languages or formatting tools.
 There is a `Formatters` category so you can easily search and find [formatting extensions](https://marketplace.visualstudio.com/search?target=VSCode&category=Formatters&sortBy=Installs).
 In the **Extensions** view search box, type 'formatters' or 'category:formatters' to see a filtered list of extensions within VS Code.